It’s a Myth — All licensed real estate agents are NOT the same!

 - Do not engage in the unauthorized practice of law.

 The text of the Code of Ethics and Standards of Practice, along with audio clips and downloadable files, can be accessed here.
 Translations are also available in Chinese, Korean, Spanish, Tagalog, and Vietnamese.
-Previous editions of the Code of Ethics from 1913 through 2015 are also available.
+Previous editions of the Code of Ethics from 1913 through 2015 are also available by clicking here.